-- 1 Q. Yesterday, when we were talking about hunger as an instrument - 2 of pressure and power, you said that in your understanding, Pol - 3 Pot did not intend to starve people.
-He wanted people to be - 4 healthy with enough to eat for the development of the country. - 5 On the other hand, at the local level, it was used as a means of - 6 exerting pressure. - 7 Can I deduce, and you will correct me if I'm wrong, that in such - 8 conditions, it's rather difficult to say that there is a CPK - 9 policy to wish to starve the population? - 10 A. I would merely repeat that there was no CKP CPK policy to - 11 starve the population.
+- 1 of pressure and power, you said that in your understanding, Pol - 2 Pot did not intend to starve people.
+He wanted people to be - 3 healthy with enough to eat for the development of the country. - 4 On the other hand, at the local level, it was used as a means of - 5 exerting pressure. - 6 Can I deduce, and you will correct me if I'm wrong, that in such - 7 conditions, it's rather difficult to say that there is a CPK - 8 policy to wish to starve the population? - 9 A. I would merely repeat that there was no CKP CPK policy to - 10 starve the population.
 There simply was no such policy.
-The - 12 policy was that Cambodia wanted as big a population as possible - 13 and, indeed, the forced marriages, the insistence at the - 14 grassroots that couples who had married should produce children, - 15 all that was to try to make the population bigger, so that - 16 Cambodia would become stronger and its production greater; all - 17 that is wholly consistent. - 18 [15.50.56] - 19 The problem arises when illiterate very often illiterate, - 20 uneducated low-level officials with few resources except fear - 21 have to force a large population under their control to go out - 22 and work very long hours.
-Many problems arose but in practice, - 23 therefore, in the end, hunger was used as a weapon to exert - 24 control of the grassroots.
-So there's a contradiction. - 25 Q. Continuing with this question of the opposition there may be
+The - 11 policy was that Cambodia wanted as big a population as possible - 12 and, indeed, the forced marriages, the insistence at the - 13 grassroots that couples who had married should produce children, - 14 all that was to try to make the population bigger, so that - 15 Cambodia would become stronger and its production greater; all - 16 that is wholly consistent. - 17 [15.50.56] - 18 The problem arises when illiterate very often illiterate, - 19 uneducated low-level officials with few resources except fear - 20 have to force a large population under their control to go out - 21 and work very long hours.
+Many problems arose but in practice, - 22 therefore, in the end, hunger was used as a weapon to exert - 23 control of the grassroots.
+So there's a contradiction. - 24 Q. Continuing with this question of the opposition there may be - 25 between the directive-giving centre and opposition at the local